 There are a couple of Ledger security breaches worth mentioning.

-First, in July 2020, Ledger’s marketing database was breached, and the phone numbers, email and postal addresses of over 270,000 Ledger users were later posted on a hacking forum.
+First, in July 2020, Ledger’s marketing database was breached, and the phone numbers, email addresses and postal addresses of over 270,000 Ledger users were later posted on a hacking forum.
 In response, Ledger issued a statement that featured the following:

-“To be very clear: this data breach has no link nor impact on our hardware wallets, the app or your funds.
+“To be very clear: This data breach has no link nor impact on our hardware wallets, the app or your funds.
 Your crypto assets are safe.
 While very truly and sincerely regrettable, this breach concerns only e-commerce related information.”

 The second incident occurred in December 2023, when Ledger Connect Kit, a Javascript library that connects websites to wallets, was compromised in a phishing attack.